 - How they felt right after the episode stopped

-Patients are encouraged to reflect on these thoughts and feelings, and to look for patterns, which could reveal potential triggers.
+Patients are encouraged to reflect on these thoughts and feelings and to look for patterns that could reveal potential triggers.
+They may also learn how to tolerate and regulate negative emotions.10

 Techniques such as meditation or measured breathing are also often recommended to help people stop and think before making a decision, eating a snack, or making a purchase.